ovh/docs/pages/platform/kubernetes-k8s/encrypt-secret-with-kubeseal/guide.en-us.md

 When you want to store your Kubernetes resources, as YAML manifest, the common way is to store/keep them in a Git repository.
 Thanks to that you can also create, edit and delete automatically with Infrastructure as Code and CI/CD your Kubernetes clusters and resources.

-In the Kubernetes world when we want to handle sensitive data, the usage is to store it in a Secret in a Kubernetes cluster.
+In the Kubernetes world, when we want to handle sensitive data, the usage is to store it in a Secret in a Kubernetes cluster.
 But the problem is that you can't store a Secret in a Version Control because the Secret is not encrypted, it's a question of security.

-As at OVHcloud, we like to provide you with the best products and services and for us security is important, that's why we wanted to help you to discover Sealed Secrets and `kubeseal` CLI which will help you to encrypt your sensitive informations and deploy them easily in your OVHcloud Managed Kubernetes.
+At OVHcloud, we like to provide you with the best products and services.
+For us, security is important, that's why we want to help you to discover Sealed Secrets and `kubeseal` CLI which will help you to encrypt your sensitive informations and deploy them easily in your OVHcloud Managed Kubernetes.

 In this guide you will: